andreasvarga/MatrixPencils.jl/README.md

 ## Supplimentary information

-The mathematical background and the computational aspects which underly the implementation of functions for polynomial matrices are presented in the eprint [arXiv:2006.06825](https://arxiv.org/pdf/2006.06825).
+The mathematical background and the computational aspects which underly the implementation of functions for polynomial and rational matrices are presented in the eprint [arXiv:2006.06825](https://arxiv.org/pdf/2006.06825).